 Lack of confidence gets in the way of your success.

 You are more likely to get the commission, sell the work, fill your classes, gain social media followers, and have your proposal accepted if we believe in you.

 And we are more likely to believe in you if you believe in yourself and your art.

-Use these five tips to project confidence even when you’re questioning your talent and place in the world.
+Next time you find yourself in the center of a confidence crash, use these tips to work your way out of it one step at a time.
+They will help you project confidence even when you’re questioning your talent and place in the world.